Medri Bahri: Formation of Italian Eritrea

-Following the death of Yohannes at the Battle of Gallabat, Tigray was completely exhausted from decades of uninterrupted wars.
-It could no longer challenge the Italians to the north or the Amharas to the south.
+Tigray was by now completely exhausted from decades of uninterrupted wars.
+It could no longer challenge the Italians to the north or the Shewans to the south.
 Menelik II was later recognized as the new emperor, thus cementing Shoan domination over Ethiopia.
 The loss of Mereb Melash was recognized by Menelik in the Treaty of Wuchale.

+In 1890 (royal decree of 1 January 1890, n.
+6592) Eritrea was officially declared an Italian colony, with its capital in Massawa.
+Its first governor was General Baldassarre Orero, replaced a few months later by General Antonio Gandolfi, a trusted friend of Francesco Crispi.
+The colony was named Eritrea (which came from the ancient Greek name of the Red Sea) by plenipotentiary minister Carlo Dossi, replacing the previous intended name of "New Ethiopia".

+By the late 19th century, the old Bahr Negash capital had fallen into ruin; the British visitor James Theodore Bent found little left of Debarwa but a handful of stone piles, a half-ruined church, and a few poor dwellings.